 Then you can begin your usual workflow of editing images in Lightroom.

-When you are done with your edits, it’s time to take them into AfterShoot.
+When you are done editing in Lightroom, it’s time to take them into Aftershoot.

 Go into Library Mode to select your images and be sure you are viewing the photos in the Grid View.
 You must be in Library Mode and in the Grid View to save the metadata from all your files!